Overview

 accretion model and temperature conditions in the early Solar System.

-- Emphasise that the Sun contains most of the mass in the Solar System, so its gravity provides the
+- Remember that the Sun contains most of the mass in the Solar System, so its gravity provides the

 force that keeps planets in orbit.